jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   - **\[Favoured Command Protocols]:** **Shield**, **Sunder**

   ### Mokhor
-  - **\[Ability] Rad-wreathed:** Enemy units, as well as friendly non-MOKHOR units that are within 2" of this unit have their Strength characteristic reduced by 1 (down to a minimum of 1).
+  - **\[Ability] Rad-wreathed:** All non-MOKHOR and non-C'TAN SHARD units that are within 2" of this unit have their Strength characteristic reduced by 1 (down to a minimum of 1).
 In addition, when a model in this unit makes a ranged attack with a Particle Weapon, if the weapon's **Particle Weapon** ability would activate (to double the number of shots made), make 1 extra attack with that weapon.
-  - **\[Stratagem] Name:** ? (upon death, MOKHOR unit explodes and leaves a fire/radiation marker (difficult terrain within 6"))
+  - **\[Stratagem] Radfire Canisters (1CP):** Use this Stratagem when a MOKHOR CANOPTEK unit is destroyed.
+The unit immediately explodes, as if it had the **Explodes** special rule with the following profile:
+`Roll: 1+ Range: 6" Strength: 4 AP: 0 Qualities: This explosion affects only non-MOKHOR and non-C'TAN SHARD units.` This is in addition to the unit's usual **Explodes** special rule (if any).
+Then, place a marker within 1/2" of this unit.
+From the end of this phase, until the end of the same phase on the next battle round, the area within 6" of the marker counts as difficult terrain.
+This unit must be removed from the battlefield during the next Remove Casualties step (it cannot be kept by effect of Reanimation Protocols or equivalent rules).
   - **\[Relic] Entropy Sphere:** ?
-  - **\[Warlord Trait] The Glow:** _The warlord's body exudes radiation so intense, that it burns flesh, scrambles electronics, and makes the air around him glow as an eerie halo._ Enemy units, as well as friendly non-MOKHOR units that are within 2" of this WARLORD have their Toughness characteristic reduced by 1 (down to a minimum of 1).
+  - **\[Warlord Trait] The Glow:** _The warlord's body exudes radiation so intense, that it burns flesh, scrambles electronics, and makes the air around him glow as an eerie halo._ All non-MOKHOR and non-C'TAN SHARD units that are within 2" of this WARLORD have their Toughness characteristic reduced by 1 (down to a minimum of 1).
   - **\[Favoured Command Protocols]:** **Flush Out**, **Enhance Multitasking**

   **SPECIAL:** All MOKHOR units gain **Rad-wreathed**, instead of only those with (TODO).